bordaigorl/rmview/README.md

 More generally, you can invoke the program with

-    rmview [-v|-q] [config]
+    rmview [-v|-q] [--install-server] [config]

+All arguments are optional:

-The optional `-v` flag makes the console output verbose, `-q` makes it quiet (only errors).
+* The `-v` flag makes the console output verbose, `-q` makes it quiet (only errors).
+* The `--install-server` flag forces the automatic installation of the VNC server on the tablet; without this option, if the server is missing the user will get offered to install it.
+With the option, the server will be installed even if already present, which is useful to update the server with a newer version.
-The optional `config` parameter is the filename of a json configuration file.
+* The `config` argument is the filename of a json configuration file.
-If the parameter is not found, the program will look for a `rmview.json` file in the current directory, or, if not found, for the path stored in the environment variable `RMVIEW_CONF`.
+If the argument is not found, the program will look for a `rmview.json` file in the current directory, or, if not found, for the path stored in the environment variable `RMVIEW_CONF`.
 If none are found, or if the configuration is underspecified, the tool is going to prompt for address/password.

 ### Configuration files